gogins/csound-webserver-opcodes/README.md

 It is however possible to have the JavaScript code return a value asynchronously, via the "on success" callback of the Csound API call.

-Please note, it is quite possible to call `webkit_run_javascript` in the orchestra header, before the browser has actually been initialized.
+Please note, it is quite possible to call `webserver_run_javascript` in the orchestra header, before thewebserver has actually been initialized.
 In such cases, the JavaScript code is enqueued.
-The code is dequeued and executed when (a) the browser has been initialized, and (b) its Web page has finished loading.
+The code is dequeued and executed when (a) thewebserver has been initialized, and (b) its Web page has finished loading.
 So, it is always safe to call this opcode.

 ## Syntax
 ```
-i_result webkit_run_javascript i_browser_handle, S_javascript_code
+i_result webserver_run_javascript i_browser_handle, S_javascript_code
 ```
 ## Initialization

-*i_browser_handle* - The handle of a browser created by `webkit_create`.
+*i_browser_handle* - The handle of awebserver created by `webserver_create`.

 *S_javascript_code* - JavaScript source code that will be executed immediately in the JavaScript context of a Web page.
 Such code can be a single function